Wyatt Mills

-Gregory Wyatt Mills (born January 25, 1995) is an American professional baseball relief pitcher for the Boston Red Sox of Major League Baseball (MLB).
-He made his MLB debut in 2021 for the Seattle Mariners and has also played in MLB for the Kansas City Royals.
+Gregory Wyatt Mills (born January 25, 1995) is an American professional baseball relief pitcher in the Los Angeles Dodgers organization.
+He made his Major League Baseball (MLB) debut in 2021 for the Seattle Mariners and has also played in MLB for the Kansas City Royals.

 Amateur career

 Mills attended Gonzaga Preparatory School in Spokane, Washington.
 Undrafted out of high school, he enrolled at Gonzaga University where he played college baseball for the Bulldogs.

 In 2014, as a freshman at Gonzaga, Mills compiled a 3.65 earned run average (ERA) in 12 1/3 innings pitched, and as a sophomore in 2015, he went 1–0 with a 2.79 ERA in 19 innings.
 Mills broke out as a junior in 2016, going 3–2 with a 2.65 ERA and seven saves in 37 innings pitched in relief.
 He was selected by the Tampa Bay Rays in the 17th round of the 2016 MLB draft, but did not sign.
 That summer, he played in the Alaska Baseball League.
 During his senior year, he went 2–2 with a 1.79 ERA and 12 saves in 22 relief appearances.
 He was then selected by the Seattle Mariners in the third round of the 2017 MLB draft.